 Whether the remuneration committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made.

-A discussion of how the bank ensures that risk and
+A discussion of how the changes that were made.
+A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee.